lookshe/nepenthes/README.md

 You can use Docker, or install manually.

 A Dockerfile and compose.yaml is provided in the [/docker directory.](https://svn.zadzmo.org/repo/nepenthes/head/docker/) Simply tweak the configuration file to your preferences, 'docker compose up'.
-You will still need to boostrap a Markov corpus if you enable the feature (see next section.)
+You will still need to bootstrap a Markov corpus if you enable the feature (see next section.)

 For Manual installation, you'll need to install Lua (5.4 preferred), SQLite (if using Markov), and OpenSSL.
 The following Lua modules need to be installed - if they are all present in your package manager, use that;
-otherwise you will need to install Luarocks and install them there:
+otherwise you will need to install [Luarocks](https://luarocks.org/) and use it to install the following:

  - [cqueues](https://luarocks.org/modules/daurnimator/cqueues)
  - [ossl](https://luarocks.org/modules/daurnimator/luaossl) (aka luaossl)